 Do you ever feel so tired during the day that all you can think about is going home and crawling into bed?

 Does it seem like no matter how much sleep you get, you’re still exhausted in the morning?
 Do you wonder if you’ll ever feel rested?

 There are a lot of potential factors that could be contributing to your daytime drowsiness.
 Sometimes it’s due to not getting enough quality shuteye during the night.
 Other times, there could be something going on inside your body that’s preventing you from feeling like you slept at all, no matter much rest you got.

 So, if you are sleepy all the time, let’s explore what could be causing the problem and outline some recommended solutions that could help you wake up feeling refreshed and rejuvenated instead of low-energy and lethargic.

 What is Excessive Daytime Sleepiness?
 A Definition

 That nagging feeling of being tired all the time could be a sign of this disorder.
-Also called hypersomnia or somnolence, this condition is a sleep disorder can interfere with your career, lifestyle, and you’re your health.
+Also called hypersomnia or somnolence, this condition is a sleep disorder that can interfere with your career, lifestyle, and your health.

 Telltale signs that this issue is something to address include:

 - Feeling extreme sleepiness during the day.
 While many people experience an energy dip after lunch or in the late afternoon, people with excessive somnolence (also known as drowsiness) are in a state of low energy during most or all of the day.

 - Struggling to wake up in the morning.
 It takes every ounce of willpower you have not to press the snooze button a couple (or six) times before getting out of bed.